DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

  The above summary plot picturizes how the model works in a global scale.
 It shows that 'said' and 'via' are two important word features that the model heavily relies on deciding which class a data belongs to.

 3. LIME on the other hand, is much better suited for localized interpretability and looking at individual predictions, especially in the context of text classification.
+In this image we can see the results of LIME analysis on a single news article.
+The words highlighted in orange are the terms that the model thinks contributes to deciding that the article is true, while the words in blue contribute to the article being classified as fake.
+The number next to the word indicates how much weight that word holds when deciding on the class prediction.
+We can see that based on the presence of certain words and their frequency, the model gives a prediction probability of 0.75 that this article is fake.

 ![LIME](figures/LIME.png)
  </p>